openline-ai/openline-oasis/channels-api/ses-forwarder-lambda/README.md

 1. [validate your domain](https://docs.aws.amazon.com/ses/latest/dg/receiving-email-verification.html) in aws ses
 1. create an action chain that does as follows
     * insert e-mail into s3 bucket (create s3 bucket)
-    * invoke this lamda
+    * invoke this lambda
-1. add IAM permissions to the lamda role to allow access to the S3 bucket
+1. add IAM permissions to the lambda role to allow access to the S3 bucket
-1. set the envionment variables of the lambda suit your envionment
+1. set the environment variables of the lambda suit your environment

 ## Configuring the lambda
-the lamda takes 3 envionment variables
+the lambda takes 3 environment variables

 | variable          | meaning                                             |
 |-------------------|-----------------------------------------------------|